Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

-\textbf{\emph{Effects of Average Reward Target}}: Figure \ref{fig:ablation_tm} presents the results of our ablation study on different choices for the average reward target $\tilde{r}_\mathrm{target}$, evaluated across values from $1$ to $29$ in increments of $2$.
+\textbf{\emph{Effects of Average Reward Target}}: Figure \ref{fig:ablation_tm} presents the results of our ablation study on different choices for the average reward target $\tilde{r}_\mathrm{target}$, evaluated across values from $1$ to $39$ in increments of $2$.
 In general, increasing $\tilde{r}_\mathrm{target}$ leads to more robust behavior, with larger gains being achieved at lower values.
-Initially, the positional accuracy, measured by \gls{rmse}, increases significantly, demonstrating that the model benefits from the improved robustness.
+Initially, the positional accuracy, measured by \gls{fde}, increases significantly, demonstrating that the model benefits from the improved robustness.
 However, increasing $\tilde{r}_\mathrm{target}$ too much, leads to the positional error to rise again.
-For instance, this turning point can easily be seen for $\tilde{r}_\mathrm{target}=11$ on the DeepScenario dataset.
+For instance, this turning point can easily be seen for $\tilde{r}_\mathrm{target}=9$ on the DeepScenario dataset.
 This indicates a shift in the model's behavior, where it starts to prioritize robustness over realism.
-Based on these results, we selected the values $11$ for DeepScenario and $19$ for INTERACTION, representing the optimal trade-off between prediction accuracy and robustness.
+Based on these results, we selected the values $9$ for DeepScenario and $33$ for INTERACTION, representing the optimal trade-off between positional accuracy and robustness.

-\textbf{\emph{Example Situation}}: Figure \ref{fig:example_sit} shows a highly interactive example situation featuring an all-way-stop intersection with unprotected left turns.
-The vehicles are controlled by our learned behavior model.
+\textbf{\emph{Example Scenario}}: Figure \ref{fig:example_sit} shows a highly interactive example scenario featuring an all-way-stop intersection.
+All agents are controlled by our learned behavior model.
 Notably, the simulated and corresponding ground truth trajectories closely match, even over long horizons.
 The policy captures realistic driving dynamics, including similar speeds, accelerations, and subtle behaviors such as cooperative merging.